BERNARD TURNEY SKETCHLEY 1894–1932

 Born 1894 in Radcliffe on Trent

-Age 16, living at Lenton House, Cropwell Road with mother Lucy Sketchley 56 and his brother George Harry Brice Sketchley 19.
-He is employed as an assistant in a lace warehouse.
+Age 16, assistant in a lace warehouse living at Lenton House, Cropwell Road with mother Lucy 56 and his brother George 19.

 Military Unit: 1st Battalion, Durham Light Infantry Reinforcements, 4th (Rawalpindi) Brigade, 2nd (Rawalpindi) Division.
 Formerly 2nd Lt.
 Manchester Regiment.
 Previously 1st Bn, Durham Light Infantry Reinforcements